Fruit tree season is right around the corner! Dormant trees arrive in garden centers and hardware stores in January.

 Very easy.
 Tolerates wet soil.
 Very pretty blossoms.
 Multi-trunk large shrub or small tree.
 Expect lots of fruit from an established plant.

 Reasonable sized tree for home gardeners: ten to twenty feet tall, depending on variety.
+There is a dwarf variety.
 No special needs.

 · Pecan, walnut